joness008911/ctclink/replit.md

 - localStorage keys use generic "app_remember_me" instead of branded keys
 - All taglines and marketing text removed
 - Maintains full functionality without any visible branding
+- **Universal redirect to google.com**: All unknown paths (/, /api, /random, etc.) redirect to google.com for privacy.
+Only /interface (admin), /user (client), and /api/classify (API endpoint) are accessible

 ## Recent Changes